Skip to Content

 qb install lecert --seerr -d domain -u username

-The lecert workflow copies subdomain.nginx.conf, injects the Seerr port from the database, and writes /etc/nginx/sites-enabled/username.seerr.conf with the provided domain and certificate paths.
-When DNS credentials are configured (e.g., Cloudflare, Route53, DigitalOcean), the installer automatically detects them and uses DNS challenge validation.
+The lecert workflow reads the user’s internal port from /opt/username/Seerr/env.conf, copies the subdomain.nginx.conf template, and writes /etc/nginx/sites-enabled/username.seerr.conf with the provided domain and certificate paths.
+When DNS credentials are configured (for example Cloudflare, Route53, or DigitalOcean), the installer detects them automatically and uses DNS challenge validation.

 Migrate from Overseerr or Jellyseerr